ilikeikers/bhpub.com/README.md

 When I left that job, we decided it'd be best that we take it down and just go back to Facebook.

 This is simply here for archival reasons and to take a gander at some bad code if interested.

+It was hosted on Vultr using a Debian Server.
+It used Nginx as the web server.